Task Force on Respect and Equality

-- Encourage student organizations, faculties and administrative units to work together to promote a safe learning and working learning environment for members of the University community
+- Ensure the collaboration of student organizations, faculties and administrative units to promote a safe learning and working learning environment for members of the University community

 - Ensure continuity and implement the Action Team’s recommendations related to respect and equality

-- Develop strategies and introduce initiatives aimed at promoting a culture of respect and ending sexual violence on campus
+- Recommend strategies and introduce initiatives aimed at promoting a culture of respect and ending sexual violence on campus

-- Receive and review the annual reports from the Human Rights Office related to sexual violence and including the following information:
+- Receive and review updates from every sector (including students and community members) related to sexual violence and including the following information:

-- The number of times students requested or received services, support or accommodations following an act of sexual violence and details on the particular services, support or accommodation measures requested or received
+- The number of times students or employees requested or received services, support or accommodations following an act of sexual violence and related details;

-- Initiatives and programs introduced to promote awareness of services and support available to students
+- Initiatives, training and programs introduced to promote awareness of services and support available to students and employees;

-- Make recommendations on Policy 67b, Prevention of Sexual Violence, to the Office of the President and ensure the policy is reviewed once annually for the first three years and every three years thereafter
+- Make recommendations on Policy 67b - Prevention of Sexual Violence, to the Office of the President and ensure the policy is reviewed every three (3) years

 - Make recommendations to the Office of the President on additional resources necessary or on any new measures to help end sexual violence on campus